 2. What challenges have you faced breaking into the airport community, and what are some of your most important successes?

 The biggest challenge is competing with larger companies in our industry.
-However, I will say that the airport community is receptive to learning more about DH2 and giving us the opportunity to bid on new RFPs and give us an opportunity to showcase our vehicles and service.
+However, I will say that the airport community is receptive to learning more about DH2 and allowing us to bid on new RFPs, and give us an opportunity to showcase our vehicles and service.

 Providing the DH2 experience from start to finish is our priority.
 We are very aware of how critical time management is for us, so another challenge that we face is to decide where and how we can build meaningful relationships within this community.
 Being a small business means everyone here wears many hats.
 Our primary focus is safety, and seeing the latest technologies implemented at Terminal 4 is confirmation that DH2 is attending to the right details.
 That feels like success!

-Being nominated as Vice President of the JFK Rotary Chapter is a tremendous personal success for me.
+Being nominated as Vice President of the JFK Rotary Chapter is a tremendous personal success.
 Being an active participant with The JFK Rotary, The JFK Chamber of Commerce, and The Queens Chamber of Commerce allows DH2 to build upon relationships and new business opportunities.

 Global travel continues to grow day to day and DH2 has invested in partnering with quality affiliates around the globe.
 Our international partners know us as their go-to resource for all of their transportation needs in NYC and the tri-state area.
 We often travel to different markets to see first-hand our affiliate operations to ensure that they align with our brand in New York.